CIBSE ASHRAE Graduate of the Year 2018 Winner

 A huge congratulations to Reanna Evans of NG Bailey.

-As the winner, Reanne will be attending the ASHRAE Winter Conference in Atlanta as a guest of honour next January.
+As the winner, Reanne attended the ASHRAE Winter Conference 2019 in Atlanta as a guest of honour.

 About the winner

 Reanna joined NG Bailey as a first year Building Services Engineering apprentice in 2011.
 Following her apprenticeship, she was sponsored to undertake the degree of her choice in Building Services Engineering.

 During this time, Reanna not only had a degree to focus on, but was also asked to be the lead electrical engineer on a large project, The Hut Group.
 However, she not only delivered the project on time, to a high standard and within budget, she also gained a First Class Honours Degree from Leeds Beckett University.
 She is now the lead mechanical engineer on a prestigious project in Manchester City Centre.

 After winning the Building Engineering Services Association (BESA) Chairman’s Choice Award for Outstanding Achievement, she was elected to be a member of the BESA Future Leaders group.
 Her employer has also nominated her for its internal talent scheme and Reanna is now aiming for her CEng status.